phuongy/angular-blog-post/README.md

 			};
 		},
 		controllerAs: ‘homeButtonCtrl’,
-		template: ‘<div class=“home-button”><span class=“home-button-symbol” ng-click=“homeButtonCtrl.clicked()”></span></div>’
+		template: ‘<div class=“home-button”> \
+							 	<span class=“home-button-symbol” \
+											ng-click=“homeButtonCtrl.clicked()”> \
+							 	</span> \
+							</div>’
 	}
 });
 ```

+Note:
+- Elements need to have hyphenated names, directive need to have camel cased names
+- In a project you would likely split the template’s HTML into a file.

-My functions for handling the home button events are contained within this Directive.
-I could do the same with any states.
+The functions for handling the home button events are contained within this directive’s controller.

-Another thing worth mentioning, I could have bounded an  on(‘click’) event to the element in link, this will work, but I have found from experience that using ng-click and other ng event directive make things a bit more transparent about what is happening.
-I tend to prefer this, even though it feels like bringing back the old JavaScript inline onclick functions.
+In the example, the `ng-click` directive is used to handle the click events.
+It is possible to have events bound within the link function, but with experience, I’ve found that using the AngularJS directives for your events will make things easier to follow.
+Someone working on the directive’s view will be able to see which events are bound, without needing to see the JavaScript, if you kept the directive’s template HTML in a separate file.

 ### Services and factories